 Rick was born and raised in an Air Force family and has visited and lived all over the world including New Hampshire, Japan, Kansas, Ohio, Maine, and of course Virginia.
 He got his Associates’ Degree at Vocational Technical in Fishersville, Virginia.
 Before becoming the Maintenance Manager, Rick worked for Facilities Management at JMU.
 Rick has also won awards in his career including the JMU Student Organization Services Dolley Award in 2005, the Virginia State Employee Suggestion Program, and the JMU Innovation Award in 2008.
 He is also a member of the National Recreation and Parks Association.

 Rick is married to his wife Sue and has two children (Matthew and Emily).
-He also has two cats (Bo and Sis).
-In his free time, Rick likes to work on and ride his motorcycle, fish, hunt, camp, hike, garden, and play baseball.
+He also has two cats (Sammy and Purdy Girl) and one dog (Oliver).
+In his free time, Rick likes to work on and ride his motorcycle, fish, hunt, camp, hike, garden, and act in films.
 Rick’s favorite activity to do at UREC is to participate in weightlifting and racquetball.
 His favorite thing about UREC is the team spirit environment working with the staff and the students.

 Heather joined the UREC team as the Office Manager in 2006.
-Heather supervises 4 student office assistants, assists the director in an administrative capacity and keeps the professional staff office running smoothly.
+Heather handles all purchases for UREC, works with the Sport Clubs and their travel arrangements, she supervises 4 student office assistants and assists the director in daily administrative tasks.

 Prior to her experience at UREC, Heather worked at the JMU Graduate School for three years as an Administrative Assistant and before that she worked at the Office of the Registrar.